Middleware for the mock-service-worker

 export function mySetupServer(...configs: RestHandlerConfig[]): SetupServerApi {

-return setupServer(...handlerConfigs.map(createHandler))
+return setupServer(...handlerConfigs.map(createHandler));

 }